 But there were defects in the product’s design.
 The earplugs were allegedly too short to be properly inserted into the user’s ear.
 The earplugs would gradually become looser with use—and without the user noticing.
 This made each user vulnerable to hearing damage the military thought these earplugs were providing thorough protection against.

-3M also allegedly knew there were problems with the design of the earplugs as far back as 2000 when the product failed safety tests, according to the U.S. Department of Justice.
+3M allegedly knew there were problems with the design of the earplugs as far back as 2000 when the product failed safety tests, according to the U.S. Department of Justice.
 Yet, they continued manufacturing and marketing the earplugs without revealing the problems to those buying and distributing them to service members.

 In July 2018, 3M agreed to pay the $9.1 million to the federal government, after a whistleblower stepped forward, for failing to disclose the flaw in the earplug design.

-What to Do if You Were Harmed By the 3M Combat Arms Earplugs
+What to Do if You Were Harmed by the 3M Combat Arms Earplugs

 If you were harmed by the defective 3M Combat Arms Earplugs while serving our country, you may be entitled to financial recovery for your damages.
 We believe your safety as a service member should be of the highest priority, and you shouldn’t have to bear the costs of hearing damage caused by defective equipment out of your control.